someengineering/fixinventory/README.md

 ## Overview
-resoto is “housekeeping for clouds” - find leaky resources, manage quota limits, detect drift and clean up.
+Resoto is “housekeeping for clouds” - find leaky resources, manage quota limits, detect drift and clean up.

-resoto indexes resources, captures dependencies and maps out your infrastructure in a graph so that it’s understandable for a human.
+Resoto indexes resources, captures dependencies and maps out your infrastructure in a graph so that it’s understandable for a human.
 The graph contains metrics for each resource.
 Developers and SREs can search the graph with a query language, and create alerting and clean-up workflows.
 Metrics can be aggregated and exported to a time series database like Prometheus.

 If you ever
 * had a standstill in your CI pipeline because a broken job leaked cloud resources which triggered a quota limit